-- Official transcripts from all academic institutions attended. - An autobiographical statement (250 words or less) describing your interest in theological study. - A current resume or a brief description of your recent work experience, participation in volunteer and community service, religious or church involvement. - Two letters of recommendation as described within the Certificate Application Instructions.
+- Official transcripts from all academic institutions attended. - An autobiographical statement (250 words or less) describing your interest in theological study. - A current resume or a brief description of your recent work experience, participation in volunteer and community service, and religious or church involvement.

+- Two letters of recommendation as described within the Certificate application instructions. - \$50 application fee.

-Student At Large (SAL)
+Student at Large (SAL)

-Student At Large (non-degree) status allows an individual to take a course or courses without participating in a degree program.
-A bachelor's degree is strongly preferred.
-Students who do not possess a completed bachelor's degree may also apply following consultation with the CTS Office of Admissions.
+Student at Large (non-degree) status allows an individual to take a course or courses without participating in a degree program.
+A bachelor's degree is strongly preferred, but students who do not possess a completed bachelor's degree may also apply following consultation with the CTS Office of Admissions.